Cressida (band)

 Cressida was a British progressive rock band, best known for its mellow, symphonic sound.
-Originally known as Charge, the band was active from 1968 to 1970, and recorded two albums for Vertigo.
+The band was active from 1968 to 1970, and recorded two albums for Vertigo.

 Career

-The roots of Cressida were sown in March 1968, when guitarist "Rock & Roll" John Heyworth answered an advertisement in Melody Maker, and later travelled to London to join The Dominators, a band whose situation he later described as "hopeless - until Angus Cullen applied for the lead singer spot".
-He and Heyworth hit it off immediately, and Heyworth was invited to stay at Cullen's family flat in Barkstone Gardens near Earl's Court.
-The pair settled down to some serious writing, eventually welcoming bassist Kevin McCarthy and drummer Iain Clark to the fold and now calling themselves Charge.
+The roots of Cressida were sown in March 1968, when guitarist "Rock & Roll" John Heyworth answered an advertisement in Melody Maker, before travelling to London to join The Dominators, a band whose situation he later described as "hopeless - until Angus Cullen applied for the lead singer spot".
+Cullen and Heyworth hit it off immediately, and Heyworth was invited to stay at Cullen's family flat in Barkston Gardens near Earl's Court.
+The pair settled down to some serious writing, eventually welcoming Lol Coker (Hammond organ), bassist Kevin McCarthy, and drummer Iain Clark to the fold.